LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 Expected response from Elasticsearch:

 Elasticsearch does not retrieve the top 10 hits(line 16) as intended.
-You can see the aggregations results, an array of categories, without having to scroll through the hits.
+You can see the aggregations results(an array of categories) without having to scroll through the hits.

 ![image](https://user-images.githubusercontent.com/60980933/125835366-af1dcf67-8892-4cfe-a182-1b50eb3850ce.png)

 ### Error 8: 400- Field [x] of type [y] is not supported for z type of aggregation

-The next two errors(error 10 & 11) is related to the requests we have learned in [Part 4: Aggregations](https://github.com/LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana) and [Part 5: Mapping](https://github.com/LisaHJung/Part-5-Understanding-Mapping-with-Elasticsearch-and-Kibana) workshops.
+The next two errors(error 10 & 11) are related to the requests we have learned in [Part 4: Aggregations](https://github.com/LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana) and [Part 5: Mapping](https://github.com/LisaHJung/Part-5-Understanding-Mapping-with-Elasticsearch-and-Kibana) workshops.

-During these workshops we have worked with ecommerce data.
+During these workshops we have worked with ecommerce dataset.

-In Part 4, we’ve added the ecommerce data to Elasticsearch and named the index (I named mine ecommerce_original_data).
+In Part 4, we’ve added the ecommerce dataset to Elasticsearch and named the index (I named mine `ecommerce_original_data`).
 Then, we had to follow additional steps in `Set up data within Elasticsearch` section in Part 4 repo.

 Screenshot from Part 4 Repo:
 ![image](https://user-images.githubusercontent.com/60980933/126237694-a2aed578-0f6d-419f-b4a2-5cc5a85f3605.png)

-To set up data within Elasticsearch, we carried out the following steps:
+**To set up data within Elasticsearch, we carried out the following steps:**

-Step 1: Createa new index(ecommerce_data) with a new mapping Step 2: Reindex the data from original index(source) to the one you just created(destination).
+Step 1: Create a new index(ecommerce_data) with a new mapping

+Step 2: Reindex the data from original index(source) to the one you just created(destination).

 We never covered why we had to go through these steps.
 It was all because of the the error message we are about to see next!